Maximilian Ramgraber

 Uncertainty Estimation and Parameter Inference

-Most of my research revolves around uncertainty estimation in one form or another.
-Statistical methods allows us to quantify uncertainty where it cannot be otherwise resolved.
-This is critical in the study of complex, information-limited systems, such as the subsurface.
+Most of my research revolves around uncertainty estimation.
+Information about environmental systems is often scarce, and the consequence is uncertainty.
+Statistical methods allows us to quantify this uncertainty where it cannot be otherwise resolved.
+This is critical in the study of the subsurface, one of the most information-limited environmental systems.
 I am particularly interested in statistical methods which allow us to capture advanced aspects of uncertainty such as Pareto frontiers, multi-modality, and other non-Gaussian features.

 Data Assimilation and Sequential Inference